 A Way Forward

 We can talk endlessly about who or what is to blame for the exorbitant cost of law school, but it's far more productive to focus on changing what needs to change.
-The Blue Sky Initiative does just that by confronting the structural barriers that hold schools back.
-We envision lower tuition, less financially-stressed graduates, and a profession that looks more like our diverse society.
+This initiative does just that by confronting the structural barriers that hold schools back.
+We envision lower tuition, less financially-stressed graduates, and a more diverse profession.
 On this page, you can read a bit about how we hope to get there.

 Much of our focus is on a de facto regulator of law schools, U.S. News & World Report—a ranking that does not consider how it impacts the modern and future law school.
 The incentives it creates and hierarchy it reinforces complicate even the most basic reform conversations within law schools.
 Decision-makers need new systems of measurement that produce better incentives, yet still offer consumers valuable information as they decide where to attend law school.
 We also plan to also continue to work with the actual regulator, the ABA Section of Legal Education & Admissions to the Bar, on how it can better nurture innovation and help schools responsibly discharge their duties to our profession and those we serve.
 Regulatory change can affect the cost of joining the legal profession in big and small ways.